vcc-caeit/ansible-role.squid/README.md

     squid_mirror_ppas: false
     squid_mirror_custom: []

+If you are not sure which repositories your users will use, you can set `squid_mirror_match_all_repositories` to true.
+This will try and regex match the path of the URL to valid repository formats.
+Since regex is slow we add this as a last hit and default to not include this.

+    squid_mirror_match_all_repositories: false

 Except for these defined variables, there are some with default values in the templates that you can customise.
 We list them here with their default values in common variable stanza: